 A lot of natural fibers - unlike man-made ones — are naturally flame retardant and no other chemicals are needed to create this characteristic.

-Not only clothing, but also blankets and other home items can therefore be made safer by using a natural fiber, like wool.
+Not only restricted to clothing, blankets and other home items can also be made safer by using natural fiber, like wool.

 Many natural yarns are also naturally antibacterial and, again, no chemicals need to be added to keep bacteria and fungus from the clothing or home item.

 This is one reason why clothing — like socks — made from, for example, Merino wool, do not gather odors like acrylic yarn does.
-For the same reason, you can use KnitPal’s 100% Merino yarn without worrying about chemical smells or other odors.
+For the same reason, you can use KnitPal’s 100% Cali Cotton yarn without worrying about chemical smells or other odors.

 Natural yarns don’t contain petrochemicals